antifuchs/clucumber/README.md

         $ cucumber

-And you watch the lines zip by.
+And you watch the green or yellow lines zip by.

-That should be all (-:

-Over the next few days, I hope to fill out the test suite with more interesting examples that you can use as a reference.
+To see an example of a test suite that uses clucumber, see  [the features directory in  cl-beanstalk](http://github.com/antifuchs/cl-beanstalk/tree/master/features/).
+It comes with steps defined in ruby and Common Lisp.